fakhirali/notes/notes.md

 ---

-Reaserching and understanding things should be very accessible today.
-Swifting through the internet and finding relevant information.
+Reaserching and understanding things should be very accessible today, sifting through the internet and finding relevant information.
-As part of work, I've been doing feasability and technical implementation research (Figuring out if a thing can be done, if so, how.) and it's been very rewarding.
+As part of work, I've been doing feasability and technical implementation research (figuring out if a thing can be done, if so, how) and it's been very rewarding.
 It took me back to the school days where I would write reports on things citing all the sources and giving a nice breakdown.
 At the time I felt I was actively adding to the knowledge base of people and myself.
-These weren't opinion pieces like the ones I write in my [blog](https://www.fakhirali.pk/myblog/), there are more a compiled set of facts to serve a purpose.
+These weren't opinion pieces like the ones I write in my [blog](https://www.fakhirali.pk/myblog/), these are more like a compiled set of facts to serve a purpose.
-This kind of "writing" is something I maybe best suited for, idk.
+This kind of writing is something I may be best suited for, idk.
 I feel, there is a real gain in knowledge and understanding this way.
 Maybe I start a technical blog as well.
 A like [this](https://colah.github.io/) guy's work.

 ---